Skip to content

 Uses SvtAv1EncApp to encode clip to an AV1 stream.

+You can use the available settings_builders for a set of default parameters.
 For better explanations of parameters, check the Docs/Parameters.md file in encoder's GitHub or GitLab.

 Parameters: